Debra Humphris: Biography

 As a registered nurse, Humphris worked at the South Thames regional health authority and St George's Hospital Medical School, where she conducted research for the Doctor of Philosophy degree.
 She received her PhD degree from the University of London in 1999 after defending her thesis, "The implementation of policy into clinical practice: the use of research evidence by doctors, nurses and therapists".
 After completing her education, Humphris became a professor of health care development at the University of Southampton, where she led the New Generation Project to evaluate the university's health care curriculum.
 In 2008, she became the pro vice chancellor for education and student experience at the University of Southampton.

 Humphris was appointed as pro rector for education at Imperial College London in 2012, and vice provost for education in 2013.
 She became the vice chancellor of the University of Brighton on 1 December 2015, succeeding the retiring Julian Crampton.
 She is one of few openly LGBT university leaders in the United Kingdom.
 As vice chancellor, Humphris advocated for the transformation of Preston Barracks, an 18th-century military installation, into new student residences and the university's business school.
 In 2018, she was elected as a fellow of the Royal College of Physicians.
 She was elected as the chair of the University Alliance, an association of 21 universities, in 2019.

+Humphris was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to education and the National Health Service.